AndrewWood94/GPX-Importer/README.md

        NR NS NT NU
        NW NX NY

-Note that the NY tile may not contain all constituent 5km tiles, as the majority of the NY region covers England.
-The following NY tiles are sufficient to include all data for Scotland, however having more files will not cause issues
+Note: the NY tile may not contain all constituent 5km tiles, as the majority of the NY region covers England.
+The following NY tiles are sufficient to include all data for Scotland, however having more files will not cause issues.

     09 19 29 39 49 59 69
     08 18 28 38 48 58
     07 17 27 37 47
     06 16 26 36

-#### Required for full replication: OS National grid squares

-GB National Grid Squares
-Format: Shapefile
-Layers: 100km National Grid Squares \
-        10km National Grid Squares

-# Conda Environment
+#### Conda Environment

-To replicate the data, the

 Create a conda environment and install python, qgis, click and pandas